hull/hull-client-node/README.md

 - `util.settings.update` - allows to update only part of connector settings, [see details](./API.md#settingsupdate)
 - `util.properties.get` - parse list of attributes stored on organization level, [see details](./API.md#propertiesget)
-- `util.traits.group` - allows to transform flat list of attributes to nested object, [see details](./API.md#traitsgroup)
+- `util.traits.group` - allows to transform a flat list of attributes to nested object, [see details](./API.md#traitsgroup)

 ## Logging

-Since not all actions related to data will result in an api call or traits/track method, to have full picture of data flow we need to log information from the very beginning of data processing pipe.
-To make it easier `HullClient` comes with built-in logger exposed on `logger` property which standarize output and show all internal information about `HullClient` instance (initial constructor configuration, additional User or Account claims etc.)
+`HullClient` comes with a built-in logger utility exposed as `hullClient.logger`  which emits a standardised output that captures the context of the `HullClient` instance (initial constructor configuration, additional User or Account claims etc.)

-The Logger comes in two flavors, `HullClient.logger.xxx` and `hullClient.logger.xxx` - The first one is a generic logger, the second use the current instance of `HullClient` logs will contain shp id and organization for more context.
+The Logger comes in two flavors, `HullClient.logger.xxx` and `hullClient.logger.xxx` - The first one is a generic logger, the second is contextual to the current instance of `HullClient` and captures the ship id organization and current User or Account identifiers.

-Internal logger uses [Winston](https://github.com/winstonjs/winston).
+The Logger is implemented with [Winston](https://github.com/winstonjs/winston).
 By default it comes with console stdout/stderr transport which will show logs from `info` level.

 ```js
 HullClient.logger.info("message", { object }); // Class logging method,